 - However, loans that are forgiven under the programs are exempt from taxes by the IRS.

-- Student loan debt that was discharged because you suffered total or permanent disability is no longer considered taxable income.
-That’s thanks to the Tax Cuts and Jobs Act that President Donald Trump signed into law in 2017.
+- The discrepancy is thanks to the Tax Cuts and Jobs Act that President Donald Trump signed into law in 2017.
 This holds true for both private and federal student loans.

-- Thanks to the federal government’s Further Consolidated Appropriations act of 2020, which was signed into law on Dec.
-20 of 2019, taxpayers who’ve had mortgage debt forgiven might not have to pay taxes on it when filing out their 2019 income taxes this year.
+- Thanks to the federal government’s Consolidated Appropriations Act, which was signed into law on Dec.
+27, 2020, taxpayers who’ve had mortgage debt forgiven might not have to pay taxes on it when filing their 2020 income taxes this year.

-- That’s because the act extends the Qualified Principal Residence Indebtedness exclusion through the year 2020.
-This means that taxpayers who’ve had up to $2 million in debt forgiven as part of a foreclosure, short sale, deed in lieu of foreclosure or loan modification might not have to pay taxes on it.
+- That’s because the act extends the Qualified Principal Residence Indebtedness exclusion through the 2025 tax year.
+But it also reduced the amount of forgiven mortgage debt that won’t be considered income.
+Under the change, taxpayers who’ve had up to $750,000 in debt forgiven as part of a foreclosure, short sale, deed in lieu of foreclosure or loan modification might not have to pay taxes on it.

-- The bank reports $80,000 as canceled debt, which wold be considered taxable income if not for the new appropriations act.
+- The bank reports $80,000 as canceled debt, which would be considered taxable income if not for the new appropriations act.

-- Joe and Emily might qualify for a break on the tax if they are insolvent at the time of the foreclosure – see “Debts canceled when you were insolvent,” below.
+- Joe and Emily might qualify for a break on the tax, too, if they were insolvent at the time of the foreclosure – see “Debts canceled when you were insolvent” below.

 - For more details, see the U.S. Taxpayer Advocate Service’s publication, “Cancellation of debt.”